Boffyz/Boot-animations-for-samsung-phones-on-a-qmg-format/README.md

 The .zip files used in this project are made by various creators and devs, and credits goes to their respective owner

-## Notices

-- This project is **not** affiliated with, sponsored, or endorsed by Samsung Electronics Co., Ltd., or any other mentioned or themed brands.
-All trademarks are the property of their respective owners.
-- The `.zip` files are only distributed inside as replaceable files in the **Releases** section due to GitHub file size limitations.
-- Be cautious when downloading forked versions—especially faulty `.zip` files—from unknown sources, as they may not boot at all.
-- All .zip's created by **Boffyz** are licensed under the [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).
-The project’s source code is licensed under the **MIT License**.

-## License

-This project is licensed under the [MIT License](LICENSE).ns.org/licenses/by-nc/4.0/).
-The project’s source code is licensed under the **MIT License**.

-## License

-This project is licensed under the [MIT License](LICENSE).ed under the [MIT License](LICENSE).ns.org/licenses/by-nc/4.0/).
-The project’s source code is licensed under the **MIT License**.

-## License

-This project is licensed under the [MIT License](LICENSE).nimation** that plays after the bootlogo, during the Android system startup.
-2. They are not for samsung phones with stock (rooted) oneui as their os

 ## How It Works

 the rom you're on reads the bootanimation.zip file, which shows it based on its resolution and frames it was compressed with